Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-j.kruger/Team Charter - PeeWee 1.md

 David Chan - Master student on analysis of data

-Regular meetings - face to face and online updates a
+Regular meetings - face to face and online updates on a